 Use Google PageSpeed Insights tool, and the mobile-friendly test tool to check your site frequently.

-That’s my personal list of pro WordPress tools and other various online tools, apps, and services I like to use in my business.
+So, folks, that’s it!
+That’s my personal list of pro WordPress tools and other various useful online tools, apps, and services I like to use in my business.

-Some of these you’ll be familiar with no doubt, but I’m sure there are a few here that you’re yet to discover and use.
+Some of these you’ll be familiar with, no doubt, but I’m sure there are a few here that you’re yet to discover and use.

 Here’s my disclaimer should you need to read it.